-A membership organisation is all about looking after its members, members are people and they have personalities.
+A membership organisation is all about looking after its members, members are people, and they have personalities.
 Members have common needs, desires and traits.
-We all have our space into a persona a term that has been very popular and instrumental in the digital world.
+We all have our space into a persona, a term that has been very popular and instrumental in the digital world.

 A user persona (also known as a customer persona, digital persona or a member persona) is a fictional representation of the different user types that might want to become members of your organisation.
-We will use “real” members to get inspiration for creating our personas but in principle the member personas are fictional.
+We will use “real” members to get inspiration for creating our personas, but in principle, the member personas are fictional.

-Understanding your member's personas allows you present them with the content they are looking for, to provide them with solutions to the problems they are facing and ultimately take them down the journey that will lead to a conversion.
+Understanding your member's personas allows you to present them with the content they are looking for, provide them with solutions to the problems they are facing and ultimately take them down the journey that will lead to a conversion.
 An example of conversion may be the acquisition of a new member or upgrading an existing member to the next membership grade.

 In the membership world, a quick and straight forward way to create a persona is to look into their membership status.
-Without much analysis and thinking, we have two personas already
+Without much analysis and thinking, we have two personas already.

 We need to dig a bit deeper to better define our personas and guide them through the journey that gives them what they are looking for and ideally leads to a conversion.

-Typically to define a member persona we are looking to answer the following:
+Typically to define a member persona, we are looking to answer the following: